nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a tutor overseeing students for an academic teachingAssistantBuddy or subject
+* is a tutor overseeing students for an academic module or subject
 * has a need to manage a moderate to large number of students
 * prefer desktop apps over other types
 * can type fast